collectionscms/collections/README.md

 Collections is a headless CMS optimized for AI searches such as AI Overviews, ChatGPT, and Perplexity.

-It enables you to create optimized content using SEO(Google E-E-A-T, structured data), automated translation, and AI-powered editing.
+It enables you to create optimized content using SEO(Google E-E-A-T, structured data), multilingual content, and AI-powered editing.

 <hr/>
 <h4>